The Secret Sauce to Generating Insights

 Ways to Make Connections Across Information Sources

-- Looking at historical data.
+- Look at historical data.
 Do these shifts lead to downward trends or resolve over time?

 - What factors might be impacting short-term changes in key metrics (sampling fluctuations, point-in-time events in the market, etc.)?